 6.14.15 Pricing Data; Audit; Inspection

 (a) Cost or Pricing Data.
 Upon Procurement Officer’s request, you will submit cost or pricing data, as defined by 48 C.F.R.
 Section 2.101 (2004), prior to either (1) any award to contractor pursuant to 11-35-1530 or 11-35-1560, if the total Contract price exceeds $500,000, or (2) execution of a change order or Contract modification with Contractor which exceeds $100,000.
-Your price, including profit or fee, will be adjusted to exclude any significant sums by which the State finds that such price was increased because you furnished cost or pricing data that was inaccurate, incomplete, or not current as of the date agreed upon between parties.
+Your price, including profit or fee, will be adjusted to exclude any significant sums by which the State finds that such price was increased because you furnished cost or pricing data that was inaccurate, incomplete, or not current as of the date agreed upon between parties, unless such finding is contested by Contractor, in which case it will be a dispute under the Disputes clause and prices will only be adjusted pending resolution of such dispute.

 (b) Records Retention.
-You will maintain your records for three years from the date of final payment, or longer if requested by the Chief Procurement Officer.
-The State may audit your records at reasonable times and places.
-As used in this subparagraph (b), the term “records” means any books or records that relate to cost or pricing data submitted pursuant to this clause.
+You will maintain your records for three years from the date of final payment, or longer (not to exceed seven (7) years) if requested by the Chief Procurement Officer in writing reasonably in advance of the end of the three year period.
+Upon reasonable advance notice, the State may audit your records at reasonable times and places.
+As used in this subparagraph (b), the term “records” means any books or records that relate to cost or pricing data submitted pursuant to subparagraph (a).
+Any records available to the State under this Section may be redacted by Contractor to the extent necessary to protect its proprietary and confidential information and to avoid any invasion of personal privacy.
 In addition to the obligation stated in this subparagraph (b), you will retain all records and allow any audits provided for by 11-35-2220(2).

 (c) Inspection.
-At reasonable times, the State may inspect any part of your place of business which is related to performance of the work.
+At reasonable times, the State may be permitted escorted access by Contractor to inspect any part of Contractor’s project worksite which is related to performance of the work.
+Such inspection rights shall entail observing Contractor’s performance of the Services and a Contractor-led tour of the Contractor personnel’s workspaces used to perform the Services, but shall not extend to Contractor’s software, hardware (including laptops or other devices), workpapers or any access to Contractor information/computer systems.

 (d) Instructions Certification.
 When you submit data pursuant to subparagraph (a), you will (1) do so in accordance with the instructions appearing in Table 15-2 of 48 C.F.R.
 Section 15.408 (2004) (adapted as necessary for the state context), and (2) submit a Certificate of Current Cost or Pricing Data, as prescribed by 48 CFR Section 15.406-2(a) (adapted as necessary for the State context).